 Who picks the NephMadness champion?

 A 9-member Blue Ribbon Panel selects the winners of each round in NephMadness.
-For each matchup, they were asked to pick the team that, in their opinion, will cause the most practice change in nephrology over the next 5 years.
+For each matchup, they are asked to pick the team that, in their opinion, will cause the most practice change in nephrology over the next 5 years.
 Here are the members of this year’s BRP:

 - Richard Knight @knightra

 - Kimberly Manning @gradydoctor

 - Roslyn Mannon @mannonmom

 - Vandana Niyyar @vandyniyyar

 Read more about the rationale behind the BRP in this Editorial: NephMadness After 5 Years: A Recap and Game Plan for the Future